-C. Civil Rights Act Title VI Narrative
+C. Civil Rights Act Title VI Narrative (Include as a PDF upload in GrantSolutions.gov.)

 All applicants must provide a Title VI Narrative as an upload in GrantSolutions.gov.
 The Title VI Narrative must be approved by the applicant's board of directors or appropriate governing entity or official(s) responsible for policy decisions prior to submission to Treasury.
 Applicants must submit a copy of the board resolution, meeting minutes, or similar documentation with the Title VI Narrative as evidence that the board of directors or appropriate governing entity or official(s) has approved the Title VI Narrative.